 Glossary

-**Decarbonizationy** refers to the comprehensive processes, strategies, and technologies employed to reduce and eventually eliminate carbon dioxide (CO₂) and other greenhouse gas emissions from various sectors, including energy, transportation, industry, and agriculture.
-This concept involves a...
+**Decarbonization** refers to the comprehensive processes, strategies, and technologies employed to reduce and eventually eliminate carbon dioxide (CO₂) and other greenhouse gas emissions from various sectors, including energy, transportation, industry, and agriculture.
+This concept involves a shift from traditional fossil fuel-based energy sources to renewable and sustainable alternatives such as wind, solar, and hydroelectric power.
+By decreasing our reliance on carbon-intensive practices,...

 Decentralized Energy Systems